johncloey/ClimberCustomReport/README.md

 6. Add totals to table/pivot table
 ![Alt text](/screenshots/AddTotals.png?raw=true "AddTotals")

-## Export to new application (Custom Report +)
+## Export to new application

-In Custom Report + it's possible to export the current state of a selected data set to a new application.
+It is possible to export the current state of a selected data set to a new application.
 In the new application, master items will be created from your dimension and measures.

 ![Alt text](/screenshots/ExporttonewApp.gif?raw=true "ExporttonewApp")

+## Export to new application using a template (Custom Report+)

+To enable this feature, enable experimental features in the extension settings (Appearance\Settings).

 ## Installation